Posted on November 24, 2017 in Alcoholism

 - Kansas (also 24%)

 In 2015, a total of 10,265 Americans died in alcohol-related traffic accidents.
 This represents a significant increase over the number of such deaths reported the previous year.
 Cars were involved in fatal drunk-driving accidents fully 5% more often in 2015 than in 2014.
+These numbers highlight the need for safer roads as well as the need for effective alcohol abuse treatment.

 National Highway Traffic Safety Administration: State Traffic Safety Information for Year 2015